bioinformatics-ca/CAN_2021/Module2/Module2_lab.md

 ## Region Lists

 Sometimes it's really useful to save where you are, or to load regions of interest.
 For this purpose, there is a **Region Navigator** in IGV.
 To access it, click *Regions > Region Navigator*.
 While you browse around the genome, you can save some bookmarks by pressing the **Add** button at any time.
+Add a useful label in the **Description** box to help you remember why you saved the region later on.

 ![Bookmarks in IGV.](https://bioinformatics-ca.github.io/images/Igv-bookmarks.png)